Nicochung/Algorithm-and-Data-Structure/README.md

 # Algorithm-and-Data-Structure
-Record of Algorithm and Data Structure Study in C++
+Self Record of Algorithm and Data Structure Study in C++